smithjake2/TestProjects/README.md

 Build the solution to map the steps in the feature files to the Steps files

 Change the Environment in Configuration\Configuration.json to the required server name

+### Test Notes
+Tests tagged with '@ExpectedFail' are done because the current implementation of the software being tested is failing